-Gazprom consistently enhances its energy efficiency, including through a wider use of advanced technologies and equipment, thereby reducing costs and mitigating environmental impacts.
+Gazprom consistently enhances the energy efficiency of its operations, inter alia, through a wider use of advanced technologies and equipment, thereby reducing costs and mitigating environmental impacts.

 The overall coordination of the Company’s energy saving activities is carried out by the Coordinating Committee for Environmental Protection and Energy Efficiency.

-- achieving the highest possible potential in energy saving across all of the Company’s activities, through the government support for Gazprom’s energy saving policy and the improvement of energy saving management procedures;
+- achieving the highest possible potential in energy saving across all of the Company’s activities based on the government support of Gazprom’s energy saving policy and the improvement of energy saving management procedures;

 - enhancing energy efficiency across Gazprom’s subsidiaries and organizations through innovative technologies and equipment;